 So, let’s talk about how to have an effective conversation around suicide.
 If we can figure out how to do this, hopefully over time we can chip away at the stigma and let those struggling know that they are not alone.

 First, it’s important to address some harmful stereotypes surrounding suicidal ideation.
 If we don’t know what these look like, it will be difficult to engage in a productive conversation.
-Some common stigmas include:
+Some common myths include:

 (For more on common suicide myths debunked, check out this article from the National Alliance on Mental Illness.)